riyasoganii/BlockPatron/README.txt

 Skeptical about existing crowdfunding processes.
 May have had bad experiences in the past.

 Please start by viewing the user journey flow (download it to view!) to get a better idea of the layout and functioning of the app.
-Afterwards, you may view the wireframes to get a live demo of the product in use, and then you may view the business plan, to judge its viability.
+Afterwards, you may view the video to get a live demo of the product in use, and then you may view the business plan, to judge its viability.